James Lofton

 James David Lofton (born July 5, 1956) is an American former professional football player and coach.

-He played in the National Football League (NFL) as a wide receiver for the Green Bay Packers (1978-1986), Los Angeles Raiders (1987-1988), the Buffalo Bills (1989-1992), Los Angeles Rams (1993) and Philadelphia Eagles (1993).
+He played in the National Football League (NFL) as a wide receiver for the Green Bay Packers (1978–1986), Los Angeles Raiders (1987–1988), Buffalo Bills (1989–1992), Los Angeles Rams (1993), and Philadelphia Eagles (1993).
 He was also the NCAA champion in the long jump in 1978 while attending Stanford University.

 Widely regarded as one of the greatest wide receivers of all time, Lofton retired with the most receiving yards in NFL history and was inducted into the Pro Football Hall of Fame in 2003.
 After his playing career ended, he became a wide receivers coach for the San Diego Chargers and Oakland Raiders.

 Early life

 Lofton prepped at George Washington High School in Los Angeles, California, where he played quarterback and safety.

 College career

 Lofton played college football at Stanford University.
 As a senior in 1977, he received 57 passes for 1,010 yards (17.72 yards per reception average) with 14 touchdowns, and was an AP & NEA second-team All-American selection.
 Lofton was a member of Theta Delta Chi fraternity, and earned a bachelor's degree in industrial engineering in 1978.